chrisallenlane/git-ripped/README.md

 About
 -----
-- ASCII art?
-- Python compatibility layer between your soft, shitty programmer body, and the unused exercise equipment in your immediate vicinity.
+`git-ripped` is a `git` post-commit hook that encourages you to take an exercise break after every commit.
+Think of it as a Python compatibility layer between your soft, shitty programmer body and your unused exercise equipment.

 Advantages
 ----------